Beetroot Tikki or Beet chops recipe with step wise photos. A healthy, nutritious & colorful snack that kids will love. Its vegan & gluten free also.

 2. Pressure cook for 2 whistles and the after the pressure is released, mash them well with a potato masher and keep aside.

-3. Heat a pan with 2 teaspoon oil.
+3. Heat a pan with 2 tsp oil.
 Add finely chopped onion and green chilies.
 Sauté till the onions turn pink.

 4. Add red chili, coriander & garam masala powder and mix well.